inc2734/snow-monkey-editor/readme.txt

 * Add the extension that publish setting for each blocks.
 * Add the extension that unpublish setting for each blocks.
 * IF the block is enabled extension, the extension icon colored.
+* Roles that can be selected with the edit lock function are limited to roles that have edit_posts capability.

 = 0.3.0 =
 * Add the extension that block edit lock by user roles.